-OTO Health Promotion and OTO Organizational Capacity Building Grants
+One-time-Only Health Promotion and Capacity Building Project Grants

-The OTO Health Promotion and Organizational Capacity Building (OCB) Grants provide funding opportunities for projects that are one-time-only in nature and intent, and that lead to greater equity in wellness by building on a community's social, environmental, cultural and economic foundations.
+The One-time-Only Health Promotion and Capacity Building Project Grants provide funding opportunities for projects that are one-time-only in nature and intent, and that lead to greater equity in wellness by building on a community's social, environmental, cultural and economic foundations.
 OTO grants support organizations to respond to time-limited (rather than an ongoing) community and/or programmatic needs, and OCB grants increase the capacity of a health promotion program or organization and its staff in their work.